jlee1028/hello-world/README.md

 # hello-world

-initial repository to share some little programs I've written
+initial repository to which I will add as I learn